SASlabgroup/SWIFT-codes/Documents/SWIFT_README.txt

 Processed SWIFT data are ensemble-averages over "bursts" of raw data.
 A burst is typically 512-seconds (8.5 minutes) long.
-Bursts are obtained at intervals of 720 seconds (12 minutes).
+Bursts are typically obtained at intervals of 720 seconds (12 minutes).
 Raw data are processed (QCd and burst-averaged) and then combined in a single structure in MATLAB ('SWIFT').
 The 'SWIFT' structure is an array of individual structures which contain the burst-averaged data products from each instrument, for each burst.
 Any given SWIFT data structure will only contain fields corresponding to the instruments that were on that particular SWIFT.